hapax/hapax.github.io/assets/teaching.md

 They should find that, if they draw nice smooth lines, the answer is no!
 But what does it mean to "just touch"?
+Imagine zooming in infinitely close, so that the blue line becomes straight, and look at the slope (more or less what we mean by the derivative).
 You can convince students that the blue and purple lines have the *same slope* at the point of intersection.
-Imagine zooming in infinitely close, so that the blue line becomes straight (which is actually what we mean by the slope).
 If they had different slopes

 <figure>